ting-hu/Snake-Game/README.md

 # SE3860 Fall2021 Template

 ## Description
-This Snake game is recreated for University of Wisconsin - Platteville SE3860 class.
-The purpose of this project is to understand reengineering process and able to use different concepts to maintain the software while working in a small group with Scrum methodology.
+This Snake game is recreated for the University of Wisconsin - Platteville SE3860 class.
+Using C# .NET Framework Development, my team used Graphics Class to draw the snake and apple while using LinkedList to make sure the snake body is following the snakehead.
+The purpose of this project is to understand the reengineering process and use different concepts to maintain the software while working in a small group with Scrum methodology.

 The original game is created with QBasic, source code can be find from https://github.com/pcluddite/snake-basic.